TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 ### [5_import_clean_data.R](code/5_import_clean_data.R)

-This R script imports the intermediately cleaned Calm Thinking Study data and converts system-generated timestamps back to POSIXct data types given that [4_clean_data.R](#4_clean_dataR) outputted them as characters.
+This R script imports the intermediately cleaned Calm Thinking Study data and converts system-generated timestamps back to POSIXct data types given that [4_clean_data.R](#4_clean_dataR) outputs them as characters.
 As such, this script serves as a starting point for further cleaning and analysis.

 ## Cleaning and Analysis Considerations